zth2/Lab1-Counter/Lab_1.md

 ______
 ## Task1 - Simulating a basic 8-bit binary counter

 **Step 1: Create a folder tree** on your local disk for this module.

-The easiest way to achieve this is to "fork" this github  repo.
-To do this, go to your home folder for this moudle and click the FORK icon above.
-Just follow the instructions.
-You will find the folder tree is created on your home folder with all relevant files you need for Lab 1.
+The easiest way to achieve this is to "fork" **this github repository** (repo) to your github account.
+If you do not already have one, you need to create one for this module.
+Now you need to FORK this repo to your github account, and then CLONE it onto your local disk.
+After successfuly clone the the Lab 1 repo to your disk, you should find a folder called Lab1-Counter.
+This is your personal folder for Lab 1.
+You can add files to it and push them back to your github repo under your github account.

-**Step 2:** Run VS Code and open this folder with:
+**Step 2:** Run VS Code and open the Lab1-Counter folder with:

 *File -> Open Folder* (then select the task1 folder)